ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/race-condition.md

 *Event listeners are not called if they are attached after the event has already fired.
 "You snooze, you lose."*

+The `image` object will not be appended to the `container` if the image is loaded before the 2000 milliseconds.

 ## Test adicional

 Con `let waitFor = 0` pruebe a recargar la página. ¿Que ocurrirà?